tonysurf55/elevators/Readme.md

 ## Installation

-Since there App is in native JS and there is no framework.
+Since the app is in native JavaScript and there is no specificframework.
 No installation is needed.
-Also in order to stay serverless and installationless I choose to not use compiled SCSS but only some nested CSS.
+Also in order to keep it simple I choose not to use compiled SCSS but only some nested CSS.

 ## Run Locally